Tired of bad credit limiting your financial options? Learn how to repair your credit so you can have a credit score to be proud of.

-If you have less-than-stellar credit, managing and improving your finances is key to giving yourself the best chance of lender approval.
-If you’re looking to improve or repair your credit, a credit repair agency could be a tool to get you there more quickly.
+When you have less-than-stellar credit, managing and improving your finances is key to giving yourself the best chance of lender approval.
+If you don’t know where to start or need some help repairing your credit, you’ve come to the right place.a credit repair agency could be a tool to get you there more quickly.

-Learn more about these tools, including the importance of a solid credit history, what the credit repair process entails and how to compare your options to find the top agency for your needs.
+Use our table of contents to learn more about about do-it-yourself credit repair, credit repair agencies, the importance of a solid credit report, what the credit repair process entails and how to compare your options to find the top agency for your needs.

 Start your credit repair journey with these services

 Your credit report is a detailed record of your borrowing history — credit cards, bank accounts, mortgages, other loans and more.
 It lists applications you’ve made for all forms of credit (whether approved or not), your repayment history, details of any defaults or bankruptcies you may have, your current debt, information on the accounts you currently hold and any court judgments against you

 Lenders and other providers use this information to asess the risks of giving credit to someone.